 Using your initiative and being self-motivated

 Ability to learn and adapt

 Valuing diversity and difference

-Please see below for useful links regarding careers guidance and apprenticeships.
+Please see below for useful links to the school Careers Policy, Employer engagement, careers guidance and apprenticeships.

 - LSEAT Careers Guidance Policy October 2018/19